 Army Nurse Corps Association

 This is a scholarship in the amount of $3000.
 Eligibility Criteria: Nursing or anesthesia students who plan to enter a component of the US Army and are enrolled in a program not funded by a component of the US Army.
 Nursing or anesthesia students who have previously served in a component of the US Army.
 Army Nurse Corps officers in a component of the US Army enrolled in a baccalaureate or graduate nursing or nurse anesthesia program not funded by a component of the US Army.
 Army enlisted soldiers in a component of the US Army enrolled in a baccalaureate nursing program not funded by a component of the US Army.
 Nursing or anesthesia students whose parent(s), spouse and/or children are or have served in a component of the US Army.
-Deadline 3/31/2012.
-For the 2012 scholarship criteria and application go to this link »
+Scholarship criteria and application information »

 Arthur and Doreen Parrett Scholarship Fund